The Garden Grazer

 Serving

 Burrito-style: Wrap it up in whole grain tortillas for a breakfast burrito or breakfast taco!
-Salsa, black beans, and hash browns or roasted breakfast potatoes are a great addition as well.
+Feel free to expand it with salsa, black beans, vegan cheese shreds, hot sauce, hash browns, or roasted breakfast potatoes.

 Sandwich: Scoop it on lightly toasted bread (or bagel) for a satisfying breakfast sandwich.